worldbank/DIME-Resources/README.md

-# DIME-Resources
+# DIME Resources

-Repo for all the DIME Analytics/DIME resources like trainings and all.
+This is a deprecated repository for DIME Analytics/DIME resources.
+It is kept not break links shared in the past.

-This content is liekly to be deprecated.
-We only keep this to not break old link.
-For up-to-date content, please see: https://osf.io/wzjtk/
+For up-to-date content, please see:
+- https://osf.io/wzjtk/ for all training material
+- https://www.worldbank.org/en/research/dime/data-and-analytics for public good resources and event